List of Stargate Atlantis characters: Carson Beckett

-Carson Beckett played by Scottish-born Canadian actor Paul McGillion is the original Chief Medical Officer of the Atlantis expedition.
+Carson Beckett played by Paul McGillion is the original Chief Medical Officer of the Atlantis expedition.
 Beckett was born with the Ancient Technology Activation (ATA) gene, which gives the carrier the ability to access Ancient technology.
 At the beginning of Stargate Atlantis, Beckett is a doctor with an extended knowledge of medicine and just discovered the Ancient gene.
 Elizabeth Weir selects him for the Atlantis Expedition and stationed him at the Ancient outpost in Antarctica, where the SG-1 team had defeated the nemesis Anubis in the Stargate SG-1 season seven finale, "Lost City".
 In "Hide and Seek", he creates a gene therapy that emulates the ATA gene in normal humans with a 48 percent success rate.
 Later, during Beckett's capture on the planet M8G-352 in season 3's "Misbegotten", Michael took some of Beckett's DNA to make a clone.
 In the Season 3 episode, Sunday, Beckett is killed by an exploding tumor but his clone later returns to join the Atlantis team.